What Is the Alternative Minimum Tax and Do You Owe It?

 Other AMT Adjustments

 Some types of income that are normally not taxable become taxable for purposes of calculating your AMTI as well.
 You must include the difference between the fair market value of incentive stock options and their strike price if the options are exercised and remain unsold at the end of the year.
-You must also include otherwise tax-exempt interest from private activity bonds.
+You must also include otherwise tax-exempt interest from private activity bonds, the foreign tax credit, passive income and losses, and the net operating loss deduction.

 AMT Tax Rates

-There are two AMT tax rates as of 2019: 26% and 28%.
-The "remainder amount" is subject to this tax.
-The remainder amount is what's left over after you calculate your AMTI and subtract the exemption amount you're entitled to.
+There are two AMT tax rates as of tax year 2019: 26% and 28%.
+The "remainder amount"—which is the amount that's left after you calculate your AMTI and subtract the exemption amount you're entitled to—is subject to this tax.
 It's then multiplied against one of the AMT tax rates.